CodeDifferently/JavaScript.Quiz-TechTuesday/README.md

 ### Questions

 #### Question 1 - `printHelloWorld()`
-* Write a program that prints ‘Hello World’ to the screen.
+* Write a program that prints â€˜Hello Worldâ€™ to the screen.

 **Sample script**